lbjennings/Springboard/Springboard/Capstone Project 1/readme.md

 Project_Statistics.pdf : Is the paper describing the statistical analysis of the trends explored in the data exploration.

 Data Folder: Instructions on where to find access to data and some explanation on the raw data details.

+requirements.txt : Is the packages for environment setup to run the project